nwhitehead/cherry-lip-sync/docs/model.md

 The output is available at 100 Hz (because of the window spacing).
-The command line tool performs inference and then samples the model outputs at the final desired framerate.
-The command line interface has an optional filtering step that can prevent single frame visemes.
+The command line tool performs inference and then samples the model outputs at the final desired framerate (30fps by default).
+The command line interface has an optional filtering step that can prevent single frame visemes (disabled by default).

 Some of the notable things NOT present:
 1) There is no Mel spectrum normalization beyond batch norm